turingschool-examples/futbol/DTR.md

     - Weekends mostly open
     - Friday 4pm mentor meeting

-  - Cyndee: Up with the sun but tries to take the time in the morning for her.
+  - Cydnee: Up with the sun but tries to take the time in the morning for her.
     - Breaks after class are appreciated
     - Generally flexible
     - Friday 5pm mentor